 What’s more, in 1989, the G7 founded The Financial Action Task Force (FATF) to combat money laundering and terrorist finance on an international scale.
 The FATF consists of 34 member countries who meet regularly to review their progress and identify areas where improvement is needed.

 How to Report Money Laundering

-Whether you have intentionally or unintentionally been implicated in a money laundering process, it’s important to seek legal advice as soon as possible to avoid facing charges.
-Our barristers are recognised experts in fraud cases, including financial fraud.
-Contact us today for support with your case.
+Whether you have intentionally or unintentionally been implicated in a money laundering process, it’s important to seek legal advice from a money laundering lawyer as soon as possible to avoid facing penalties.